 Direct comparisons to homes in other countries are often simply not accurate.
 Heart For Kids has been serving in Government-run facilities in China for nearly 20 years.
 Children in these homes are there because they have no parents or they have been abandoned for various other reasons and parents whereabouts is unknown.
 When we opened Doves Wings our vision was to provide smaller family groups of 6 to 9 children living in loving environments with dedicated local caregivers.

 It’s important to realise why H4K’s has volunteers who come to help and the specific roles they have.
 Some volunteers live in the area and regularly come each week to assist the childcarers.
 They help with regular jobs around the home, helping when a carer may be absent on holidays or sick leave etc. Other volunteers come from overseas and have specialist skills which help in the care of the children and the training of our carers.
-Our teams and volunteers are not modeled on voluntourism practices.
+Our teams and volunteers are not modelled on voluntourism practices.

 We lead volunteer teams whose members come from various countries.
 Team members are vetted and multiple references are obtained to ensure they are suitable for the visit.
 These team members also help with everyday chores in the home and provide additional practical care for the children.
 Many team members come year after year at their own expense.
 Teams are not profit-making ventures for Heart For Kids.

 Where our work in is with young adults the same fears or risks of voluntourism are similar but different.

 One adoptive mum wrote to H4K’s saying her new daughter could love others because she had been taught what love is.
 The teaching being modeled by our caregivers and volunteers is very different from voluntourism or Modern Day Slavery activities.

 I’m extremely thankful to all those volunteers who come and encourage anyone considering volunteering to read more information on our teams here.